tolstoyevsky/hubot-viva-las-vegas/README.md

 ## Prerequisites

-The bot must be in the channel specified via the `LEAVE_COORDINATION_CHANNEL` environment variable.
+* The bot must be in the channel specified via the `LEAVE_COORDINATION_CHANNEL` environment variable.
+* The bot has to have `view-full-other-user-info` permission.

 ## Installation